 Physical security begins with securing the building in which NPI is stored.
 Old school precautions such as a lock and burglar alarm are a good starting point.
 Most people already employ these trusted precautions.
-The next step is to implement a "Clean Desk Policy."
-Simply put, a clean desk policy is putting away or securing your toys when you are through playing.
-While we all resisted this as children, we will certainly resist this as adults; however, it is no more difficult to do than when we were children.
-Examples of documents containing NPI that need to be secure include open files, closed files, bank statements, applications, unrecorded loan documents, mail, and basically any printed material concerning a transaction whether it is located on the desk, in the file, on the printer, or even in the trash can.
+The next step is implementing a "Clean Desk Policy."
+Simply put, a clean desk policy is securing documents containing NPI such as open files, closed files, bank statements, applications, unrecorded loan documents, mail, and basically any printed material concerning a transaction whether it is located on the desk, in the file, on the printer, or even in the trash can.

-One point about "PHYSICAL" security that may often get confused with "DIGITAL" security is the physical custody of computer equipment.
-Making sure that your server, backup data, laptops, smart phones, and all other forms of "PORTABLE" media containing NPI are secure is of utmost importance.
-Keeping that information secure on the device is digital security.
+One point about "physical" security that may often get confused with "digital" security is the physical custody of computer equipment.
+Making sure that your server, backup data, laptops, smart phones, and all other forms of "portable" media containing NPI are secure, is of utmost importance.
+Keeping information secure on the device is digital security.
 If someone loses their laptop, no matter how password protected or encrypted the data may be, a cyber-criminal - given enough time - will be able to get to the NPI.

 e.
 Digital and Electronic Security aka Network Security.
-Digital security refers to keeping the NPI safe ON the digital or electronic device.
-The first and easiest step is to password protect data on all digital devices.
+As mentioned above, digital security refers to keeping the NPI safe on the digital or electronic device.
+The first and easiest protection is to password protect data on all digital devices.
 Every password should be "complex."
-The acceptable standard for "complex" passwords is that they are at least 8 characters long, contain upper and lower case letters, at least one number, and are changed at least every 90 days.
+The acceptable standard for "complex passwords" is that they are at least 8 characters long, contain upper and lower case letters, at least one number, and are changed at least every 90 days.

-Additional efforts to digitally protect NPI include having an up-to-date virus protection program that updates virus signatures at least every day.
-The network, to the extent that it has access to the network, should be located behind a digital firewall that protects the network from outside threats.
+Additional efforts to digitally protect NPI include having an up-to-date virus protection program that updates at least every day.
+The network should be located behind a digital firewall that protects the network from outside threats.

 Digital storage and transmission of NPI should be encrypted.
 This includes email.
 All email should be a hosted or internal solution that is domain specific.
-The use of free email accounts (such as Gmail, AOL, Yahoo or Hotmail) will not be permitted for the transmission of NPI.
-Additionally, the transmission of email containing NPI should be encrypted so that it is safe from the initiation of the transmission through the length of the transmission to the receipt of the transmission.
-It is not good enough to secure both ends.
-If you think of email as a post card that was actually delivered to the proper recipient you can see that it can be read anywhere through the transmission process.
-Unencrypted email is no more secure than a post card.
+The use of free email accounts (such as Gmail, AOL, Yahoo or Hotmail) may not provide the security needed for the transmission of NPI.
+Additionally, the transmission of email containing NPI should be encrypted so that it is safe from the initiation of the transmission, through the length of the transmission, to the receipt of the transmission.

 Finally, there needs to be a protocol in place to protect digital media from being transported on portable media devices.
-An entire office's collection of NPI can be stored on a portable media device (e.g. cd, usb drive, back up tape) and removed from the office for improper purposes.
+An entire office's collection of NPI can be stored on a portable media device (e.g. cd, USB drive, jump drive, back-up tape) and removed from the office for improper purposes.
 While these devices are convenient, they need to be used in a controlled environment to prevent unauthorized release.